Gazorpazo0rp/edfa3ly/README.md

   <li> Billing Manager validates the cart and the currency.
 Then it creates a Bill object and invokes issueBill method that returns a bill.
   </li>
   <li> Bill::issueBill follows this simple pipeline:<br>
-    - Calculate subtotal.<br>
+    3.1.
+Calculate subtotal.<br>
-    -Apply 14% vat.<br>
+    3.2.
+Apply 14% vat.<br>
-    - Check and apply discounts through DiscountManager.<br>
+    3.3.
+Check and apply discounts through DiscountManager.<br>
-    - Formats the bill and return it.<br>
+    3.4.
+Formats the bill and return it.<br>
   </li>
  <ol>